Report a Concern

 In KS3, some subjects are taught in a carrousel on rotations that last for 9-10 weeks each.

-Rotation subjects will report on Attainment as well as Progress and Attitude to Learning at the end of each rotation
+Rotation subjects will report on Attainment as well as Classroom Learning Behaviours, Quality of Classwork and Independent Learning at the end of each rotation

 Rotation 1: November